sunpy/sunpy-SEP/SEP-0002-revised.md

 The SunPy project exists for the benefit of the whole Community: users, developers, and members of the wider solar physics and scientific software community.
 The Community is the ultimate authority in how the project is managed.
 This authority is exercised through the processes outlined in this document, primarily through the Steering Committee and the Project Members.
-Whenever possible, decisions shall be approved by consensus, considering input from the entire community, rather than taken unilaterally by Project Members or the Steering Committee.
+Whenever possible, decisions shall be approved by consensus, considering input from the Community, rather than taken unilaterally by Project Members or the Steering Committee.

 ### Advisory Board

 The primary functions of the Advisory Board are:

-* to advise the Steering Committee on management of the project,
+* to advise the Steering Committee,
 * aid in finding funding for the project to ensure the core aims of the project can be met,
 * nominate a Ombudsperson,
-* ensure that the governance of the project is running as intended.
+* ensure that the Project is being run consistent with the approved governance structure and the needs of the Community.

 The Advisory Board is self-electing, with members appointed by a vote of the existing Advisory Board.